Anjana-Joseph/Hobby_Projects/codsoft_taskno.3/README.md

     python3 password_generator.py

 3. The password generator window will open, where you can enter the desired password length, select the complexity options, and generate a password.

+## Features

+- User Input: The user can specify the length of the password.
+- Complexity Options:
+    - Include Uppercase Letters
+    - Include Lowercase Letters
+    - Include Digits (0-9)
+    - Include Special Characters (e.g., @#$%!)
+- Clear Button: Clear the current password and reset the input fields.
+- Graphical User Interface: Easy-to-use GUI with checkboxes and buttons.

 ## Example